Some posts contain compensated links. Please read this disclaimer for more info.

 National Museum of Ethnography and Natural History

 Located in a wonderfully exotic Islamic-style building, the National Museum of Ethnography and Natural History is worth a visit even if you don’t intend to go inside.
 If you do venture in, you will find exhibits on Moldova’s plants and animals, as well as its peoples and cultures.
 Entry costs 20 lei (€1).

 Formerly the headquarters of the Central Committee of Moldova’s Communist Party, this imposing building close to Ștefan cel Mare Park and the Cathedral of the Nativity is today home to the country’s democratic parliament.
 When politics gets heated, the pavement in front of the parliament building is often home to protestors.

-There are a number of markets worth visiting in the downtown area.
-Check out the flower market close to the cathedral, or the souvenir market on Arts Square close to the National Drama Theatre.
+There are many markets worth visiting in the downtown area.
+Check out the flower market close to the cathedral or the souvenir market on Arts Square close to the National Drama Theatre.
 For fresh food and drink, visit the Central Market on Strada Ismail.

 Take An Excursion From Chișinău

 Moldova is extremely proud of its winemaking tradition; in Soviet times, Moldovan wine was famous throughout the USSR.
 The country’s two primary wineries, Cricova and Mileștii Mici, are just a short distance from the capital.

 Both are vast.
 Cricova, the smaller of the two, has a mere 120km of wine shelving, whilst Mileștii Mici has a whole 200km of wine on offer and holds the Guinness World Record as the biggest wine collection in the world.